 How to Install ClockworkMod

-When it comes to custom recoveries, ClockwordMod (CWM) is the most widely used system.
-The only other thing that I can think of that is as widely used as this, is my sister, lol, sorry sis I’ve seen your diary.
+When it comes to custom recoveries, ClockwordMod (CWM) used to be the most widely used system.
 A custom recovery can perform several different tasks that will help you in your Android developer adventures.
 So if you’re wanting to use CWM as your custom recovery, this guide will help you get everything setup properly.

 Install CWM Recovery